How to Get Back Into Ketosis After a Carb Binge (Recovery Guide)

 2. Electrolyte and hydration management

 Metabolic profile (glucose, insulin, ketones): as carbohydrate intake drops and glycogen is oxidized, circulating insulin plummets.
 Low insulin decreases the renal reabsorption of sodium, prompting the kidneys to excrete large volumes of sodium and water (osmotic diuresis).
-This rapid depletion of intracellular and extracellular electrolytes is the primary catalyst for the “keto flu”.
+This rapid depletion of intracellular and extracellular electrolytes is the primary catalyst for the keto flu.

 Practical keto use: proactive electrolyte replacement is mandatory to sustain energy and muscle function.
 Target an intake of 3,000 to 5,000 mg of sodium daily.
 Complement this with dietary or supplemental potassium (from spinach, avocados, or salts) and magnesium (from pumpkin seeds, almonds, or glycinate supplements).
+For a full electrolyte guide, see optimizing keto electrolytes and hydration.

 Biochemical justification (always / limit / avoid):